tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 You should not have any endpoint in the "Endpoints" list, if any, select each endpoint and delete it from the "Actions" menu.

-Now, explain to students that every time they create a model, its configurations are stored and we may want to delete them to avoid additional charges.
+Now, explain to students that every time they create a model, its configurations are stored, and we may want to delete them to avoid additional charges.

-Click on "Endpoint configurations" in the left pane menu, you will see that there are several configurations.
+Click on "Endpoint configurations" in the left pane menu; you will see that there are several configurations.

 Delete all the endpoint configurations by selecting each one and choosing the "Delete" option from the "Actions" menu.
 Ask students to do the same.